tvisham/AskMeAnything/ReadMe.md

 - `ARCHITECTURE.md` — a short developer-focused overview and a diagram.
 - `tests/` — simple tests you can run and extend.

+Contributing
+Contributions are welcome to improve or add features .You can open a pull request or can contact via GitHub for any recommendation or an ask for new feature.

-Have fun learning — this is a playground, not production code.
+Have fun learning — this is a playground for students to explore , not production code.
 ````